Silver $29.50 Gold $2628.10 Platinum $928.00 Palladium $909.00 Copper $0.26 Active: 584

 Minor surface paper loss is allowed in this grade if documented in the description.

-The following flaws are acceptable in this grade, but should be documented and described:
+The following flaws are typical in this grade, but should be documented and described:

 • Numerous, countless pinholes